BaccasBlade/asg-01-instructions/milestone-02.md

 This is a bit of a problem for us, since we haven't yet covered the topics of Chapter 10 which would help us consume these APIs!

-This isn't a problem, though - there's always a way around temporary setbacks like this!
+This isn't a BIG problem, though - there's always a way around temporary setbacks like this!

-### Getting 'round
+### Getting 'round the prob

 For the Country, City, Images, and Languages APIs, we'll bring the data typically delivered via an API request into our app using JSON data in files as covered in Exercise 8.14 in Lab 8 and Section 8.7.4 in the text.

 For the Google Maps API - it's not part of this milestone's requirements.
+You can just use a placeholder of some sort there.
 That was easy!

 #### Cleaning Up